n00bs-Hugb2016/TicTacToe/README.md

 # TicTacToe
-Late Term Assignment in Software Engineering, T-303-HUGB This is our rendition of the classic game TicTacToe.
+Late Term Assignment in Software Engineering, T-303-HUGB

+This is our rendition of the classic game TicTacToe.
 Looks beautiful.
 You should play it.

 # Team members
--Berglind Ósk Einarsdóttir
+Berglind Ósk Einarsdóttir

--Drífa Örvarsdóttir
+Drífa Örvarsdóttir

--Ívar Snær Sigmarsson
+Ívar Snær Sigmarsson

--Júlía Oddsdóttir
+Júlía Oddsdóttir

--Ólöf Gyða Risten
+Ólöf Gyða Risten

--Sigurbjörg Rós Sigurðardóttir
+Sigurbjörg Rós Sigurðardóttir

--Tinna Þuríður Sigurðardóttir
+Tinna Þuríður Sigurðardóttir

 # Building
 In your favourite shell, locate the root of the project in your working directory and use the Gradle command